esl/MongooseIM/doc/configuration/TLS-hardening.md

 ## OTP TLS hardening

-Protocol list for OTP TLS is set via the `protocol_version` environment variable.
+The protocol list for OTP TLS is set via the `protocol_version` environment variable.
 It's an Erlang runtime variable, so it is not configured in the OS but rather in the`app.config` file.
 It may be found in `etc/` folder inside MongooseIM release and in `[repository root]/rel/files/`.

 In order to change the list, please find the following lines:

 ```
-{protocol_version, ['tlsv1.2',
+{protocol_version, ['tlsv1.2', 'tlsv1.3']}
-                    'tlsv1.3'
-          ]}
 ```

 The remaining valid values are: `'tlsv1.1'`, `tlsv1`, `sslv3`.

-This setting affects the following MongooseIM components:

-* Raw XMPP over TCP connections, if a C2S listener is configured to use `just_tls`
-* All outgoing connections (databases, AMQP, SIP etc.)
-* HTTP endpoints
+See [EEF guidelines for protocol versions and ciphers](https://erlef.github.io/security-wg/secure_coding_and_deployment_hardening/ssl#selecting-protocol-versions-and-ciphers) for more information.

 ## Fast TLS hardening